Secmetrics/bao.secmetrics.no/_u2fapi/u2f_registerURL.md

 : The username that already logged in your application

 returnUrl
-: The return URL after successful registered a U2F Security Key
+: The return URL after successful registered an U2F Security Key

-Generate an U2F register URL with the given username and return URL and redirecting to it with your application.
+Generate an U2F register URL with the given username and return URL then redirecting to it with your application.
 {: .success }

 The username must be unique in your application such as an email address.